 I wanted some pretty twinkly candles for my Halloween mantel, and came up with this.
 It is so pretty, it can stay right there for the holidays too!
 In the Spring and Summer this would make a beautiful vase.

-- Large Mason Jar or better, something with a pretty lip at the top
+- Large 1 Gallon Jar or anything with a pretty lip at the top

 - White spray paint